groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/delete/pptx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Remove signatures from PPTX using C#"
+head_title: "Delete signatures from PPTX using C#"
-head_description: "Empower your C# applications with the robust capabilities of GroupDocs.Signature for .NET to seamlessly eliminate previously embedded signatures from PPTX files."
+head_description: "Deletion of Digital, Barcode, Text, Image, Metadata signatures from signed PPTX documents can be performed easily using GroupDocs.Signature for .NET."

 ############################# Header ############################
-title: "Efficiently remove signatures from PPTX files"
+title: "Remove signatures from PPTX efficiently"
 description: "Beyond just signing business documents, our solution offers comprehensive tools to locate and remove a wide array of signatures using GroupDocs.Signature for .NET."
 subtitle: "GroupDocs.Signature for .NET"